What you need to do when importing merchandise to the UK in your baggage.

 You will need:

-- an EORI number at least 48 hours before travelling if your business does not have one already
+- an EORI number that starts with GB at least 48 hours before travelling if your business does not have one already

 - to work out the weight and value of your goods